 The Manchurian Incident threw the Japanese government into chaos.
 Prime Minister Wakatsuki and his Foreign Minister, Baron Shidehara, proved impotent to stop the Army from expanding throughout Manchuria.
-The Japanese in this region was the Kwantung Army (Kanto Gun), but it is important to note that while this unit was part of the Imperial Japanese Army, its distance from Tokyo allowed it to function almost autonomously from the central government.
+The Japanese military force in this region was the Kwantung Army (Kanto Gun), but it is important to note that while this unit was part of the Imperial Japanese Army, its distance from Tokyo allowed it to function almost autonomously from the central government.

 The main conspirator in the March Incident – Lieutenant-Colonel Kingoro Hashimoto – began planning with Major Isamu Cho.
 It is not clear if Cho had much involvement with the March Incident, but he was a major figure in the events to follow.
-Both men were violently nationalistic and disgusted by what they perceived as weakness from the civilian government.
+Both men were violently nationalistic and disgusted by what they perceived as the weakness of the civilian government.
 Their views can be witnessed in a statement made by Hashimoto in 1930:

 “When we observe the London Treaty, it is evident that the poisonous sword of the demoralized and covetous party politician is about to be turned toward the Army.
 Those of us who are rank and file of the Army must strengthen unity and not only prevent the repetition of the Navy’s failure but also with a strong patriotic fervor, be ready to wash out the bowels of the corrupt and covetous men who rule us.”

 Both men were hotheaded and bloodthirsty.
 A career artillery officer, Hashimoto was described as impatient and hysterical, receiving over 60 punishments throughout his military career, but also, strangely, he was a very talented and sentimental poet.
-Cho was described a man not above slapping junior officers when angry and would lose his temper in a moment’s notice.
+Cho was described as a man not above slapping junior officers when angry and would lose his temper at a moment’s notice.

 While they supported the Manchurian Incident, the Cherry Blossom Society valued an internal revolution before external expansion.
 Only then could Japan be strong enough for a major war.
-While the Wakatsuki Government did not denounce the invasion openly, behind the scenes they appealed to the League of Nations and supported a withdraw, save the exception of General Jiro Minami, the Army Minister.
+While the Wakatsuki Government did not denounce the invasion openly, behind the scenes they appealed to the League of Nations and supported a withdrawal, save the exception of General Jiro Minami, the Army Minister.

 Terrified that the Wakatsuki Government would betray all the gains made by the Kwantung Army, plans began in early October 1931 for another coup d’état.
 This new plan differed from the March Incident in a few key areas.